Codecademy/docs/content/ai/concepts/neural-networks/terms/learning-rate-scheduling/learning-rate-schedule.md

 - A small learning rate allows a neural network to converge to a relative maxima or minima.
 But, it may also give an unwelcome introduction to the vanishing gradient problem, in which changes made in backpropagation are exceedingly small, paralyzing the network.

-Because of the inflexibility of constant learning rates, many developers choose to implement Learning Rate Schedules that modify the network as training progresses.
+Because of the inflexibility of constant learning rates, many developers implement learning rate schedules that modify the learning rates as model training progresses.

 ## Types of Learning Rate Scheduling